mahi160/helper_functions/README.md

 # helper_functions
-A set of small functions for ditterent task
+A set of small functions for ditterent tasks.

 ### Input number in text field
 - Only number will be printed the input filled onKeyDown / onKeyPress